 Whether you choose to buy abroad or in the country, it’s vital to think about the local competition.
-Whilst it’s advisable to choose an area that’s popular with tourists, you don’t want to be shrouded by holiday homes that are similar to yours.
+Whilst it’s advisable to choose a prime location that’s popular with tourists, you don’t want to be shrouded by holiday homes that are similar to yours.
 Find a place that stands out from the competition and will secure bookings.

-In addition to the financial considerations, there’s a number of legal obligations which you must abide to when buying a holiday home.
+In addition to the financial considerations, there’s a number of legal obligations which holiday home owners must abide to.